If you’ve ever wondered why we kiss under the mistletoe and how the plant got that strange name, well, wonder no more.

-Not only is mistletoe a poop twig, but most varieties of this plant are partial parasites, being unable to sustain themselves on their own photosynthesis, so they leach what they need from the particular tree they are growing on.
+Not only is mistletoe a dung twig, but most varieties of this plant are partial parasites, being unable to sustain themselves on their own photosynthesis, so they leach what they need from the particular tree they are growing on.
 Some varieties of mistletoe, such as the North America Arceuthobium pussilum, are full parasites in that they get all their resources from the tree they are growing on and have no leaves.

 According to Ancient Babylonian legend, they had the closest thing to our current tradition of kissing under the mistletoe.
 At that time, single women looking for a mate supposedly would stand outside of the temple of the goddess of love.
 Mistletoe was hung over the entrance to the temple and when a potential suitor would approach one of the ladies, they were supposed to bond with him.
 They did not kiss, however, as kissing wasn’t a way to show affection at that time in the Babylonian empire.